Anam1501/Weather-App-project/README.md

 # Weather-App
-This is a simple web application to forecast weather of different cities of any country using weather API.
+This is a simple web application to forecast weather of different cities of any country by using Angular Cli and a weather API.
 User can enter the city name and get the current weather data of that city.

 What is an API? 🤷🏼‍♂